Official state nickname North Dakota State Nickname Official Since 1957

 Roughrider State

 Tourism officials promoted this nickname during the 1960s and 1970s.
 It honors Theodore Roosevelt’s First U.S. Volunteer Cavalry, known as the Rough Riders, which fought during the Spanish-American War in 1898.
 Several cowboys from North Dakota joined the regiment and fought on foot in Cuba when horses could not be transported.
 Legislators introduced bills in 1971 and 1973 to replace Peace Garden State with Roughrider Country on license plates and as the official nickname, but both efforts failed.
-Roosevelt’s time ranching in the North Dakota Badlands later inspired the creation of Theodore Roosevelt National Park.
+Roosevelt’s time ranching in the North Dakota Badlands later inspired the creation of Theodore Roosevelt National Park and overlaps with North Dakota's Nokota horse heritage.

 Sioux State